The effectiveness of specialist seating provision for nursing home residents

 Seating Matters collaborated with leading researchers at Ulster University to identify the importance of suitable seating provision in reducing the incidence of pressure ulcers and postural difficulties.
 This randomised control trial explored the effectiveness of specialist seating provision within a nursing home environment and how it has the potential to impact positively on the health and wellbeing of residents and their caregivers.
 It identified the key principles of correct positioning, seating and mobility and the influence this can have on the health of older people.

-A significant reduction in pressure ulcer incidence by 88.3%.
+A significant reduction in pressure ulcer incidence.

 Oxygen saturation levels increased amongst 85% of patients.